Provisioning the Sailboat

 I loved using garlic, ginger, and turmeric powders (they were allowed across borders, plus made cleanup easy), as well as white and black pepper.
 They seasoned many a meal.

 Balsamic vinegar, lime juice, and nori tackled additional flavoring tasks.
+And dill, too.
+Oh my goodness, dill.

-I think the nut butter actually lasted longer (went further) on the boat than fresh nuts, and seemed less of an issue at border crossings (due to it being processed/in a jar).
+I think the nut butter actually lasted longer (went further) on the boat than fresh nuts, and seemed less of an issue at border crossings (due to it being “processed”/in a jar).

 With mold an issue on boats, I could see through those jars to ensure the contents remained fresh and clean—and I could lift them to ensure the paper towels were not getting moldy.